Dear Mr. Boris,

 Regarding your interest in ecosystems and permaculture, you are like Prof. Ing.
 Pavel Valíček, DrSc.
 This former professor of tropical agriculture today is devoted to setting up gardens of healing plants - one founded in Martinekka near Moravske Budejovice (the Sadek winery), where he currently lives.
 Another helped to establish near the first, at St. Basil's Cathedral.
 Prokop in Třebíč.
 In these gardens, more than 50 species of medicinal plants are successfully breeding.

 In cooperation with prof. We are preparing the " Do not get nature " initiative, which is against the current institutionalization and prohibition of medicinal nature.
-On the other hand, it is important to start growing less-known and highly-effective medicinal plants, the overwhelming majority of which is now forbidden in the EU for distribution, to grow in self-help gardens.
+On the other hand, it is important to start growing less-known and highly effective medicinal plants, the overwhelming majority of which is now forbidden in the EU for distribution, to grow in self-help gardens.
 Nobody can sell these herbs to the consumer, but we have the right to have them in the garden (so far).
 Otherwise, I personally think that the limitation of medicinal plants is particularly damaging to the Czech Republic.
 Already when I did the Biological Olympiad, I noticed how participants from the Czech Republic and the Netherlands excelled in practical botanical knowledge, not just us Slovaks but also competitors from most other countries in the world.
 Not in zoology, not in molecular biology, but in botany.
 I would like to say that it would be better for the Czech Republic not to forbid tropical medicinal plants but to develop as a sector.
 But I turned it off, so back to the tincture ...

 Simply leaching counter Soxhlet's extractor

 Its production is described on the page " Ginseng tincture (alcohol extract) ".
 For domestic use, you will also need regular louhování.
 The main advantage of using Soxhlet's extractor is that it is possible to make tincture more concentrated than when it is bottled in the bottle.
 For tinctures made by liquefaction in the bottle, the dosage should be increased accordingly.
 If you crumble after extraction or use it in soups, you eliminate the second disadvantage of batch leaching: imperfect extraction.
-Your digestive system of ginseng splashes of the remaining substance is extracted as well as soxhlet, polysaccharides even better.
+Your digestive system of ginseng splashes of the remaining substance will extract as well as soxhlet, polysaccharides even better.

 (More seriously: Using Soxhlet's extractor is just a bit more complicated than cooking, but every self-taught laboratory practitioner will greatly benefit from the opportunity to see how it works in a proper chemical lab.)